-ip pim spt-switchover infinity-and-beyond
+ip pim spt-switchover infinity-and-beyond [prefix-list PLIST]

-On the last hop router if it is desired to not switch over to the SPT tree.
-Configure this command.
+On the last hop router if it is desired to not switch over to the SPT tree configure this command.
+Optional parameter prefix-list can be use to control which groups to switch or not switch.
+If a group is PERMIT as per the PLIST, then the SPT switchover does not happen for it and if it is DENY, then the SPT switchover happens.
 This command is vrf aware, to configure for a vrf, enter the vrf submode.